Reference Guide

 Connection test completed successfully.

-pgmonkey pgconfig test --connconfig ~/myconnectionconfigs/pg_async.yaml
+$ pgmonkey pgconfig test --connconfig ~/config.yaml --connection-type async

 Async connection successful: (1,)